 - Test Your Wifi: This leads to an online bandwidth test that will let you know the upload and download speeds of your wifi network.
 Note that this tool will close your Ring app and open up your Web browser.

-- Troubleshoot Notifications: This will take you to an article detailing how to solve many of the most common problem with your in-app notifications.
+- Troubleshoot Alerts: This will take you to an article detailing how to solve many of the most common problem with your in-app notifications.

 - Ring System Status: This control gives you an overview of health of the the entire Ring system.
 In the unlikely event of an operational failure on our end that negatively affects your Floodlight Cam, you’ll see notice of it here.